 - Fill jars, wipe rims, apply lids, and screw on bands.

-- Process in water canner for 15 minutes.
+- Process in water canner for 15 minutes (Adjust to your altitude).

 Try this yummy carrot pepper salsa recipe and let us know how you like it.